Armelline/gs-tauri/README.md

 | GameSalad HTML5     | Tauri Project            | Note                          |
 | ------------------- | ------------------------ | ----------------------------- |
 | game                | src/resources/game | Game Project.
 Now compilled into the binary. |

+Again, note you want to copy the “default” folder from the “game” folder in your HTML5 project into the “game” folder at ```src/resources```.

 There's no real harm in having your game in both the ```src-tauri/resources``` folder and the ```src/resources``` folder.
 Only one or the other will ever get used, depending on if you run ```dev``` or ```build```.
 Just remember to update whichever one you're going to run if you have a new version of your game to test!